Antonio Oseguera Cervantes: Imprisonment and release

 On 4 December, he was transferred to Mexico City and sent to the SEIDO installations, Mexico's anti-organized crime investigatory agency, for his legal declaration.
 On 7 December, he was sent to the Federal Social Readaptation Center No. 11, a maximum-security prison in Hermosillo, Sonora.
 The Office of the General Prosecutor (PGR) confirmed that he was charged with drug trafficking and possession of military-exclusive firearms.
 A federal court in Jalisco confirmed the charges on 15 December after it concluded that the PGR provided sufficient evidences against him.
 The court also specified that Oseguera Cervantes was found in possession of methamphetamine (1000.1 grams) with intent to distribute.

 On 18 December, Oseguera Cervantes' defense issued a writ of amparo to an appeal court in Mexico City and requested them to remove his charges.
 The court investigated the injuries he had after he was arrested, and analyzed whether he was tortured to confess or if they were a result of him resisting arrest.
 The court struck the injunction after it considered that the charges against him were serious in nature and that the arrest was lawful.

 On 15 July 2016, an appeal court in Jalisco granted Oseguera Cervantes a writ of amparo after it discovered that he was formally charged with drug trafficking and possession of military-exclusive weapons without a required signature by a judge in one of the documents used in the case.
 The unsigned court document contained information about fingerprint evidence that linked Oseguera Cervantes to the weapons and drugs seized at the moment of his arrest.
 It also included information of the defense's vehicle and his mental and behavioral exams conducted by criminal investigators.
 The appeal court stated that the lack of signature affected Oseguera Cervantes' legal representation and thus constituted a violation in the legal process.
 This pushed back the case against Oseguera Cervantes to its initial stages.
 He was later released from prison after a judge considered that there were violations in his due process.

 2022 arrest

 On 20 December 2022, Oseguera Cervantes was captured while in possession of weapons in a suburb of Guadalajara.
 Authorities said he oversaw violent actions and logistics, and bought weapons and laundered money for the cartel.

+Extradition to the United States

+On 27 February 2025, Oseguera Cervantes along with 28 other narco figures were extradited to the United States.
+News Nation afterwards reported that the extradition had high-ranking Jalisco New Generation members worried, as he could have information about the whereabouts of his brother, and CJNG leader, Nemesio Oseguera Cervantes.
+There were also fears of retaliation that could spread as far as Webb County, Texas.